 Inside the Hart-Mills Cottage

-The following article, contributed by Ellis-Hartley family descendant Dennis Easters, was written by his great-aunt, Mrs. Bernice Blockman Hartley (1901-2001).
+The following article, contributed by Ellis-Hartley family descendant Dennis Easters, was written by his great-aunt, Mrs. Bernice Blackmon Hartley (1901-2001).
 It is entitled The Gathering Room, which is the name of the room shown below.
 The Ellis/Hartley family was a long-term tenant of Major James Lide Coker.
 (Please note that this history is presented here verbatim.)

 Many families prominent to the history of Hartsville began married life in the Honeymoon Cottage[.]
 We have some delightful stories of life in the Cottage from 1904-1918.